pytest-dev/pytest/doc/en/example/parametrize.rst

     ================================= FAILURES =================================
     ________________________ TestClass.test_equals[1-2] ________________________

-    self = <test_parametrize.TestClass object at 0xdeadbeef>, a = 1, b = 2
+    self = <test_parameterize.TestClass object at 0xdeadbeef>, a = 1, b = 2

         def test_equals(self, a, b):
     >       assert a == b
     E       assert 1 == 2

-    test_parametrize.py:18: AssertionError
+    test_parameterize.py:18: AssertionError
     1 failed, 2 passed in 0.12 seconds

 Indirect parametrization with multiple fixtures
 --------------------------------------------------------------

-Here is a stripped down real-life example of using parametrized testing for testing serialization of objects between different python interpreters.
+Here is a stripped down real-life example of using parameterized testing for testing serialization of objects between different python interpreters.
 We define a ``test_basic_objects`` function which is to be run with different sets of arguments for its three arguments: